“Rejoice always…. give thanks in all circumstances”. This Biblical wisdom tells us to celebrate God’s creation and blessings. Science tells us why.

 Additionally, Emmons identified that expressing gratitude can improve eating habits and cut down on unhealthy habits like cigarette smoking and alcohol abuse.
 When we are at peace and grateful for what is abundant in our lives, we are less likely to self-medicate with potentially harmful substances.

 To add to Emmons findings, “Psychology Today” cited several studies that discovered that people who report being more grateful also experience fewer aches and pains and are more likely to visit a doctor on a routine basis.

 Ways to cultivate gratitude

 - Write a thank-you note.
-You can make yourself happier and nurture your relationship with another person by writing a thank-you letter expressing your enjoyment and appreciation of that person’s impact on your life.
-Send it, or better yet, deliver and read it in person if possible.
-Make a habit of sending at least one gratitude letter a month.
+You can make yourself happier and nurture your relationship with another person by writing a thank-you note / email expressing your enjoyment and appreciation of that person’s impact on your life.
+Make a habit of sending at least one gratitude note a month.
 Once in a while, write one to yourself.

 - Thank someone mentally.
 No time to write?
 It may help just to think about someone who has done something nice for you, and mentally thank the individual.

 - Keep a gratitude journal.
 Make it a habit to write down, or share with a loved one, thoughts about the gifts you’ve received each day.

 - Count your blessings.
 Pick a time every week to sit down and write about your blessings — reflecting on what went right or what you are grateful for.
 Sometimes it helps to pick a number — such as three to five things — that you will identify each week.
 As you write, be specific and think about the sensations you felt when something good happened to you.